 - 1. Navigate to the following location on your hard drive: C:\Users\Public\Documents. - 2.
 Locate and delete the folder named NI Resources. - 3.
-Navigate to the following location on your hard drive: C:\Users\"Username"\AppData\Local\Native Instruments. - 4.
-Locate and delete the folder named Kontakt 7. - 5.
+Navigate the following location drive: your hard on C:\Users\"Username"\AppData\Local\Native Instruments. - 4.
+Locate and delete the folder named KONTAKT 7. - 5.
 Navigate to the following: C:\Users\"Username"\Documents\Native Instruments\Service Center. - 6.
 Locate and delete the file named pal.db. - 7.
 Open Native Access and click Refresh. - 8.
-Open Kontakt 7 in stand-alone mode. - → The Library tiles are updated and the thumbnail artwork now displays in the Browser.
+Open KONTAKT 7 in stand-alone mode. - → The Library tiles are updated and the thumbnail artwork now displays in the Browser.

-User Presets
+Presets

 A preset recalls a previously saved sound including all individual parameter settings.
-Presets offer a way of exploring and saving variations of any Kontakt Instruments for easy recall.
-In addition to the presets included in Kontakt's extensive Factory Library, you can save, load, and import User presets.
+Presets offer a way of exploring and saving variations of any KONTAKT Instruments for easy recall.
+In addition to the presets included in KONTAKT's extensive Factory Library, you can save, load, and import User presets.
 The following sections explain the basic workflows involved in using presets.